Treprostinil (Orenitram)

 Always take this medication with food.
 Swallow tablets whole.
 Do not crush, split or chew.

-If a student misses a dose, they should take the missed dose with food as soon as possible unless it’s close to the time for the next dose.
+If you miss a dose, take the missed dose with food as soon as possible unless it’s close to the time for the next dose.
 If it’s close to the time for the next dose, skip the missed dose and go back to the usual time.
 Don’t take two doses at the same time.
 Don’t take extra doses.

 Medication typically starts at 0.125 mg two or three times a day.
 It’s increased by 0.125mg every two to four weeks if there are no side effects.
 There is no known upper dose limit.